John Devereux, Lord of Munsley: Death

-Upon the death of John Devereux the Younger about 1328 without heir, Eva no longer had a claim, and Edmund de Eylesford requested the return of these estates.
-On 27 September 1328, Edmund de Eylesford (son of Gerard de Eylesford) came before the court to regain his lands at Burton and Cranford, which had been lost in a suit against Eva, widow of John Devereux.
-The same request was also put forward that year by Margery, widow of Gerard de Eylesford.
-The suit was successful and they regained these estates.
+Following the death of John Devereux the Younger around 1328 without an heir, Eva’s claim to the estates lapsed.
+Edmund de Eylesford subsequently sought their return.
+On 27 September 1328, Edmund de Eylesford, son of Gerard de Eylesford, appeared before the court to recover his lands at Burton and Cranford, which had previously been lost in a legal dispute with Eva, widow of John Devereux.
+That same year, Margery, widow of Gerard de Eylesford, also submitted a similar claim.
+The case was decided in their favour, and the estates were restored to them.